Capital adequacy ratio

-Capital Adequacy Ratio (CAR) is also known as Capital to Risk (Weighted) Assets Ratio (CRAR), is the ratio of a bank's capital to its risk.
+Capital Adequacy Ratio (CAR) also known as Capital to Risk (Weighted) Assets Ratio (CRAR), is the ratio of a bank's capital to its risk.
 National regulators track a bank's CAR to ensure that it can absorb a reasonable amount of loss and complies with statutory Capital requirements.

 It is a measure of a bank's capital.
 It is expressed as a percentage of a bank's risk-weighted credit exposures.
 The enforcement of regulated levels of this ratio is intended to protect depositors and promote stability and efficiency of financial systems around the world.